-Since the symbol of the rainbow is ubiquitous in our country right now, because of the nationwide legalization of gay marriage, it is my job (and my joy) to tell you what it really signifies.
-I chose both those words carefully and purposefully: "really" because regardless of how any movement or ideology might use the rainbow, or how any individual mind might construe it, that won't change the fact that God himself created it and communicated its meaning long ago; and "signifies" because he actually calls it a sign of something important we all need to know.
+People think of various things when they see a rainbow, but I want to tell you what it really signifies.
+I chose both those words carefully and purposefully: "really" because regardless of how any movement or ideology might use the rainbow, or how any individual mind might construe it, that won't change the fact that God himself created it and communicated its meaning long ago.
+And I chose the word "signifies" because God actually calls it a sign of something important we all need to know.

 Genesis 9:8-17 tells us that God made a covenant with Noah and all of his descendants, that he would never again destroy the earth by flood.
 He said, "I set my bow in the cloud, and it will be a sign of the covenant between me and the earth" (v.
 13).
 Notice that God says it is "my" rainbow--it belongs to him, so he has the right to say what it means, and we have a responsibility to recognize and respect that pronouncement.
 This is like how people today expect others to honor the name they have chosen for their children, or perhaps chosen for themselves (if they change their name)--except our responsibility regarding the rainbow is much stronger because of Divine authority, coming from the one who created us and gives us everything good we have.